 Several tours are offered that take into consideration the characteristics of a wide variety of disabilities.
 These tours are led by specially trained guides and include:

 Free guided tours are offered weekdays on the hour from 10 a.m. to 3 p.m., and weekends from noon to 3 p.m.
 Trained tour guides will lead tours through an accessible route of the Capitol Square complex.

 These tours are available by prearrangement for individuals or groups from the mental health community as well as others with special needs.
 Themed tours are developed around the needs and interests of the participants and can focus on any aspect of the Ohio Statehouse, with appropriate touchable and visual materials to supplement descriptions and discussions.

-Video and Audio iPod Podcast tours will present the opportunity to learn more about the Ohio Statehouse and its artwork and artifacts.
+Video and Audio Podcast tours will present the opportunity to learn more about the Ohio Statehouse and its artwork and artifacts.
 The free video and audio podcasts for use on your iPad/iPhone can be downloaded on "iTunes" by searching "Capitol Ohio."
 Sign Language Interpreted Tours: Tours of the Ohio Statehouse are available by prearrangement for individuals or groups who are deaf or hearing impaired.
 Printed scripts of audio tours may be available by request.